jongio/vscodespaces/vscodespaces/resources/consolidation-faq.md

 #### Self-hosted codespaces

-The self-hosted offering for Codespaces will not be moving over to GitHub Codespaces and will be retired on 11/20/2020.
-We will work to address bugs but will not be making further investments in the self-hosted feature set.

-Users will not be able to register new machines or access registered machines after retirement on 11/20/2020.
+Users will not be able to register new self-hosted machines when the service suspends codespace creation on 11/20/2020.

-Thank you to everyone who tried this feature, logged bugs, and provided insightful feedback!
+Self-hosted is not currently included in the GitHub service, but we will be listening to feedback to inform our roadmap.

 ## What happens to Private Preview users in VS and Windows SKU?